matter-labs/data-restore/README.md

 # Optionally, you can put a database dump into volumes/data-restore and specify its name here.
 # Make sure to run in continue mode.
 PG_DUMP=

+# Finite mode flag.
+Restore data until the last verified block and exit.
+# If set to false, the driver will continuously scan Ethereum blocks unless
+# it is manually interrupted.
+# true (default if left empty) or false
+FINITE_MODE=
 ```
 **Warning**: only set PG_DUMP for a single run, remove it for consequent usage.
 If data-restore is interrupted, it's advised to start again with the PG_DUMP set.